onlyjazz/flask-docs/flaskdata-api/docs/apiflows.md

 * EDC - APIs are related to ClinCapture EDC (extract EDC data and etc.)
 * Flask - APIs are related to flask data (extract data, insert data and etc.)

+NOTES:

-NOTES - Authorization parameter in the header request should be the token you had get before from you [authorization request](apiindex.md#authorization).
+* Authorization parameter in the header request should be the token you had get before from you [authorization request](apiindex.md#authorization).

-        EDC parameter in the header request should be the EDC DB name.
+* EDC parameter in the header request should be the EDC DB name.

 In this document there are a few examples of FlaskData APIs - There are more EDC APIs, their description exists in swagger.

 For more details and questions contact us by sending email to <a href="mailto:support@clearclinica.com">support@clearclinica.com</a>.

 ## EDC